Purdue-CS193/lab-1-bannakin/index.md

+## bannakin's first CS193 Lab
+-Figuring things out is rewarding
+-the TA's are helpful if you ask questions
+-There is not a ton of work yet

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.